McNopper/Logic/README.md

 This implementation uses a [many-valued](https://en.wikipedia.org/wiki/Many-valued_logic) and a [temporal](https://en.wikipedia.org/wiki/Temporal_logic) logic and is inspired by the following thought experiment:

 ## Thought experiment
-After a [coin flipping](https://en.wikipedia.org/wiki/Coin_flipping) by one person and an observing person, the truth value - if e.g. the head of the coin is up - is for both unknown when the coin is kept covered.
-Even both persons know, that either the head of the coin is up or not, the coin is in a superposition for both of them.
-If the person uncovers the coin for the observer, the truth value becomes for the observer either true or false.
-However, for the person who flipped the coin, the truth value remains unknown until the coin is completely uncovered.
+Before a [coin flipping](https://en.wikipedia.org/wiki/Coin_flipping), the truth value if e.g. the heads up is unknown.
+If the coin is flipped and kept covered, the truth value stays unknown.
+It only becomes true or false, if the coin is uncovered.
+However, if the coin is flipped again, this previous flipped truth value stays unknown.
-It is interesting, that at the same time, a superposition of the coin for one person and a non-superposition of the coin for the observer is possible.
+It seems, that the truth value unknown - a superposition - is the same in the future, the present and the past.

 This thought experiment is inspired by [Wigner's friend](https://en.wikipedia.org/wiki/Wigner%27s_friend) and [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat).

 ## Implementation

 The `TruthValue` can be `FALSE`, `UNKNOWN` and `TRUE`.
-The `TruthVariable` class contains the implementation of the basic boolean operations.
-The `Logic.cpp` file contains functions to test the implementation.
+The `TruthVariable` class contains the implementation of the basic boolean operations, where the given `TruthValue` is associated with a given `timePoint`.
+The `Logic.cpp` contains test functions and the main entry point.

 ### How to build?